RayanKW/JavaScript-Journey/README.md

 to motivate me.
 I have realized my productivity increases when there is a reward so when doing a task lately I am setting a reward. the reward of this is not physical or anything.
 It's just me telling myself I have a topic to read, write a code on it and push the code to github.
 #
 #Well this is the genesis I hope!
+#
+#P.s i have started and a week by the time I am starting this.